Banksia Park Puppies

 6.00am – The start of the day for employees

-The day starts at Banksia Park at 6.00am with an overall inspection of the newborn nursery to see if there have been any new arrivals during the night.
-Any new litters are tended to first; this involves bathing the new mum, replacing the bedding and ensuring all of the new puppies are cleaned up and drinking.
+The working day for our staff begins at Banksia Park at 6.00am with an overall inspection of the newborn nursery.
+Any new litters are tended to first; this involves bathing the new mum, replacing the bedding and ensuring all of the new puppies are comfortable and feeding well.

 7.00am – Breakfast for the puppies and exercise for the mums

-By 7.00am all mums are outside for their exercise, toilet and the day’s first feed of Pedigree Pal Dry Food.
+By 7.00am all mums are outside for their exercise, toilet and the day’s first feed of Hills Science Diet.
 This is a time for mums to have a break from their puppies and a good run around outside.
-While mum is outside, the puppies are given their first feed for the day of Eukanuba Puppy Mix.
+While mum is outside, the puppies are given their first feed for the day of Hills Science Diet Small Bites soaked in warm water.
 After breakfast, the pups are moved into a clean pen with fresh bedding, so their old pen can be cleaned and disinfected.

 9.00am - Cleaning